Somatic Tools for Helping Children Process Grief

 The most powerful somatic tool is your own regulated nervous system.

 Children co-regulate through the adults around them.
 When you are calm, their nervous system begins to mirror yours.
+How to co-regulate: slow your own breathing, soften your facial expression, lower your voice, move slowly and deliberately, maintain an open non-threatening body posture, and stay present and still.

 You do not need to say anything.
 Your presence is the intervention.

-This is why traditional "behaviour management" often fails with grieving children.
+This is why traditional behaviour management often fails with grieving children.
 Consequences escalate dysregulation.
 Calm presence settles it.

 Learn more: Why angry children are often grieving children